rgerkin/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 - Don't watch live television.
 Most programs last either 22 or 44 minutes, but that's 30 or 60 minutes with commercials.
 Watch recorded tv instead.
 - Don't zap.
 The ultimate time sink hole.
 - Don't watch the news.
-It's amways the same.
+It's always the same.
 The little information you can get from a 22 minute news program, can be read online in 5 minutes.

 Which brings me to: